volkanakkus/nuxt-countdown/README.md

 ### Custom Interval

-You can set custom interval time value for update countdown values.
+You can set custom interval time value for update countdown values with ```:interval``` prop, value in milliseconds.

 ```js
 <template>